As a Third-Year Sophomore (2020-21): ITA Scholar-Athlete

 As a Sophomore (2019-20): ITA Scholar-Athlete

-Spring season cut short due to COVID-19 pandemic … Finished 20-11 in singles and 11-10 in doubles … Peaked at No. 72 in the ITA singles rankings and placed No. 110 when the season stopped … Ranked in doubles with two different partners, ascending as high as No. 33 with Estela Perez-Somarriba and up to No. 53 alongside Selma Cadar, with whom she held the No. 74 spot when play halted … Went 5-4 in singles against ranked players and 2-3 in doubles versus ranked duos … Tied for the team lead in overall doubles wins and ranked doubles wins, while placing second in combined singles/doubles victories (31), singles triumphs and ranked singles wins … Also finished third in singles winning percentage (.645) and combined singles/doubles winning percentage (.596) … Compiled a 7-4 singles record in the spring, including a 4-4 mark in dual matches, all at the No. 2 spot … Notched a 3-2 mark in ACC action and a 2-2 ledger versus ranked foes … Tallied a 3-0 record at the Miami Spring Invite, capping the weekend with her first top-25 and top-60 victory, a 6-4, 1-6, 7-6 (7-5) result against No. 22 Georgia Drummy of No. 10 Vanderbilt … Beat No. 49 Victoria Flores, 6-4, 5-7, 6-3, in the triumph at No. 17 Georgia Tech … Against Nika Kozar of No. 35 Virginia Tech, logged her first unblemished 6-0, 6-0 win … Rolled past Louisville’s Rhea Verma, 6-0, 6-1 … Posted a 5-6 record in spring doubles action, including a 4-5 mark in dual matches, primarily at the top spot … Went 2-3 in ACC competition and 0-5 versus ranked opponents … Finished 2-1 in the Miami Spring Invite, including downing Northwestern Christina Hand/Clarissa Hand, 6-0, alongside Perez-Somarriba and beating No. 12 Georgia Dummy/Christina Rosca of No. 10 Vanderilt, 6-2, with Cadar … At the top spot, earned a 6-2 decision against UC Santa Barbara’s Amit Levi-Ari/Elizaveta Volodko, with Perez-Somarriba, in ITA Kick-Off Wekened play … Back with Cadar, down top-ranked North Carolina’s Cameron Morra/Elizabeth Scotty, 6-2 … Playing at No. 1, beat Natalia Boltinskaya/Louie McLelland of Florida Atlantic, 6-3 … Concluded her fall singles campaign at 13-7 … Went 5-1 at the Milwaukee Tennis Classic, defeating No. 102 Danielle Willson of USC, 6-2, 6-2, to reach the title match … Posted a 2-3 mark at the USTA Fall Ranked Spotlight, beating Oklahoma State’s Alana Wolfberg, 6-2, 7-6 (7-2), and Tennessee’s Tenika McGiffin, 6-2, 7-6 (7-5) … Tallied a 2-1 mark in the ITA Women’s All-American Championships qualifying draw, topping No. 65 Sara Nayar of Colorado, 4-6, 6-0, 6-3, and No. 72 Natalie Novotna of Virginia Tech, 4-6, 6-2, 6-2 … Split her two matches at the ITA Southeast Regional Championships … Logged a 3-1 record at the Texas Invitational, defeating Dorthea Faa-Hviding of Texas A&M, 6-1, 4-6, 6-3, to reach the final … Recorded a 6-4 mark in fall doubles action, alongside two partners, and beat her lone ranked opponent … Paired with Perez-Somarriba for a 6-1 triumph against No. 49 Kolie Allen/Shiori Fukuda of Ohio State in her lone doubles match at the USTA Fall Ranked Spotlight … Split her two matches in the ITA Women’s All-American Championships qualifying draw, earning an 8-2 result against Aliksandra Lebedeva/Reagan Miley of Oral Roberts … Alongside Cadar, went 2-1 at the ITA Southeast Regional Championships to make the quarterfinals … Posted a 2-1 ledger at the Texas Invitational, including downing Texas’ Fernanda Labraña/Marta Perez Mur, 7-6 (7-5).
+Spring season cut short due to COVID-19 pandemic and did not count towards eligibility … Finished 20-11 in singles and 11-10 in doubles … Peaked at No. 72 in the ITA singles rankings and placed No. 110 when the season stopped … Ranked in doubles with two different partners, ascending as high as No. 33 with Estela Perez-Somarriba and up to No. 53 alongside Selma Cadar, with whom she held the No. 74 spot when play halted … Went 5-4 in singles against ranked players and 2-3 in doubles versus ranked duos … Tied for the team lead in overall doubles wins and ranked doubles wins, while placing second in combined singles/doubles victories (31), singles triumphs and ranked singles wins … Also finished third in singles winning percentage (.645) and combined singles/doubles winning percentage (.596) … Compiled a 7-4 singles record in the spring, including a 4-4 mark in dual matches, all at the No. 2 spot … Notched a 3-2 mark in ACC action and a 2-2 ledger versus ranked foes … Tallied a 3-0 record at the Miami Spring Invite, capping the weekend with her first top-25 and top-60 victory, a 6-4, 1-6, 7-6 (7-5) result against No. 22 Georgia Drummy of No. 10 Vanderbilt … Beat No. 49 Victoria Flores, 6-4, 5-7, 6-3, in the triumph at No. 17 Georgia Tech … Against Nika Kozar of No. 35 Virginia Tech, logged her first unblemished 6-0, 6-0 win … Rolled past Louisville’s Rhea Verma, 6-0, 6-1 … Posted a 5-6 record in spring doubles action, including a 4-5 mark in dual matches, primarily at the top spot … Went 2-3 in ACC competition and 0-5 versus ranked opponents … Finished 2-1 in the Miami Spring Invite, including downing Northwestern Christina Hand/Clarissa Hand, 6-0, alongside Perez-Somarriba and beating No. 12 Georgia Dummy/Christina Rosca of No. 10 Vanderilt, 6-2, with Cadar … At the top spot, earned a 6-2 decision against UC Santa Barbara’s Amit Levi-Ari/Elizaveta Volodko, with Perez-Somarriba, in ITA Kick-Off Wekened play … Back with Cadar, down top-ranked North Carolina’s Cameron Morra/Elizabeth Scotty, 6-2 … Playing at No. 1, beat Natalia Boltinskaya/Louie McLelland of Florida Atlantic, 6-3 … Concluded her fall singles campaign at 13-7 … Went 5-1 at the Milwaukee Tennis Classic, defeating No. 102 Danielle Willson of USC, 6-2, 6-2, to reach the title match … Posted a 2-3 mark at the USTA Fall Ranked Spotlight, beating Oklahoma State’s Alana Wolfberg, 6-2, 7-6 (7-2), and Tennessee’s Tenika McGiffin, 6-2, 7-6 (7-5) … Tallied a 2-1 mark in the ITA Women’s All-American Championships qualifying draw, topping No. 65 Sara Nayar of Colorado, 4-6, 6-0, 6-3, and No. 72 Natalie Novotna of Virginia Tech, 4-6, 6-2, 6-2 … Split her two matches at the ITA Southeast Regional Championships … Logged a 3-1 record at the Texas Invitational, defeating Dorthea Faa-Hviding of Texas A&M, 6-1, 4-6, 6-3, to reach the final … Recorded a 6-4 mark in fall doubles action, alongside two partners, and beat her lone ranked opponent … Paired with Perez-Somarriba for a 6-1 triumph against No. 49 Kolie Allen/Shiori Fukuda of Ohio State in her lone doubles match at the USTA Fall Ranked Spotlight … Split her two matches in the ITA Women’s All-American Championships qualifying draw, earning an 8-2 result against Aliksandra Lebedeva/Reagan Miley of Oral Roberts … Alongside Cadar, went 2-1 at the ITA Southeast Regional Championships to make the quarterfinals … Posted a 2-1 ledger at the Texas Invitational, including downing Texas’ Fernanda Labraña/Marta Perez Mur, 7-6 (7-5).

 As a Freshman (2018-19): Second Team All-ACC … All-ACC Academic Team … Two-time ACC Player of the Week (1/22, 4/2) … Four-time ACC Freshman of the Week (1/22, 1/29, 4/2, 4/16) … ITA Scholar-Athlete